uktrade/pingdom-link-checker/README.md

 		<response_time>3959.50</response_time>
 		</pingdom_http_custom_check>

-If Pingodm recives a status of OK the it will report site is up.
+If Pingdom recives a status of OK the it will report site is up.
 Anything else will mean site down.
 The script will update status to the location of the log file to investigate which site has a problem.

 Logs:
 Browsing to /logs.html will show you the the status of each individual site, this can be used to determine which site failed and what link is failing. eg.
 		https://pingdom-link-checker.london.cloudapps.digital/logs.html

 Geckoboard Pull request endpoints: